Central Italy: Languages

+Central Italy is dominated by the Tuscan dialect and Central Italian.
+Other languages spoken include Gallo-Tailic varieties, specifically the Lunigiano dialect (which features strong Emilian and Ligurian influences) in the northwesternmost fringes of Tuscany, primarily within the Province of Massa and Carrara, and Gallo-Piceno ("Gallo-Italic Marche" or "Gaul-Marche"), a Gallo-Italic language spoken in the Province of Pesaro and Urbino and in the northern part of the province of Ancona, Marche region.
+Conversely, Neapolitan (Southern Italian) varieties are spoken in southernmost Lazio.

+Tuscan dialect is a set of Italo-Dalmatian varieties of Romance spoken in Tuscany.
+Standard Italian is based on Tuscan, specifically on its Florentine dialect, and it became the language of culture throughout Italy because of the prestige of the works by Dante Alighieri, Petrarch, Giovanni Boccaccio, Niccolò Machiavelli, and Francesco Guicciardini.
+It would later become the official language of all Italian states and of the Kingdom of Italy when it was formed.
+Outside of Tuscany, Corsican on the island of Corsica, along with the Corso-Sardinian transitional varieties spoken in northern Sardinia (Gallurese and Sassarese), are historically linked to medieval Tuscan due to historical Pisan and Genoese influences; however, having heavily interacted with Sardinian, Ligurian, and Iberian languages, they now constitute highly distinct linguistic groups that are structurally independent from modern Tuscan.

-Central Italy is dominated by Central Italian and the Tuscan dialect.
-Other languages spoken are Gallo-Piceno ("Gallo-Italic Marche" or "Gaul-Marche"), a Gallo-Italic language spoken in the Province of Pesaro and Urbino and in the northern part of the province of Ancona, Marche region, and Neapolitan, spoken in southern Lazio and in southern Marche as well as eastern fringes of Umbria.
-Central Italian refers to the dialects of Italo-Romance spoken in the Area Mediana, which covers a swathe of central Italy.
-Area Mediana is also used in a narrower sense to describe the southern part in which case the northern one may be referred to as the Area Perimediana, a distinction that will be made throughout this article.
+Central Italian itself refers to the dialects of Italo-Romance spoken in the *Area Mediana*, which covers a swathe of central Italy including Umbria, central Marche, and central Lazio.
+This *Area Mediana* is also used in a narrower sense to describe the southern part, in which case the northern one may be referred to as the *Area Perimediana*, a distinction that will be made throughout this article.
 The two areas are divided along a line running approximately from Rome in the southwest to Ancona in the northeast.

 In the Early Middle Ages, Central Italian extended north into Romagna and covered all of modern-day Lazio, Abruzzo, and Molise.
 Since then, the dialects spoken in those areas have been assimilated into Gallo-Italic and Southern Italo-Romance respectively.
-In addition, the dialect of Rome has undergone considerable Tuscanization from the fifteenth century onwards, such that it has lost many of its central Italian features.
+In addition, the dialect of Rome has undergone considerable Tuscanization from the fifteenth century onwards, such that it has lost many of its traditional central Italian features.

-Tuscan dialect is a set of Italo-Dalmatian varieties of Romance spoken in Tuscany, Corsica, and Sardinia.
-Standard Italian is based on Tuscan, specifically on its Florentine dialect, and it became the language of culture throughout Italy because of the prestige of the works by Dante Alighieri, Petrarch, Giovanni Boccaccio, Niccolò Machiavelli, and Francesco Guicciardini.
-It would later become the official language of all Italian states and of the Kingdom of Italy when it was formed.
-Corsican on the island of Corsica and the Corso-Sardinian transitional varieties spoken in northern Sardinia (Gallurese and Sassarese) are classified by scholars as a direct offshoot from medieval Tuscan, even though they now constitute a distinct linguistic group.
+Immigration

+As of 2025, immigrants make up 13.6% of the population.
+The 5 largest foreign countries of birth are Romania, Albania, China, Morocco, and Bangladesh.